lucamug/biased-frameworks-comparison/NOTE-ON-POST2.md

 React.memo, React.PureComponent, React.Component, React.cloneElement(), React.createFactory(), React.Children, React.Fragment, React.Suspense, componentDidMount(), getDerivedStateFromProps(), getSnapshotBeforeUpdate(), componentDidUpdate(), componentWillUnmount(), componentDidCatch(), shouldComponentUpdate(), Hooks, Concurrent Mode, Legacy Lifecycle Methods,etc.

+In contrast Elm has these concepts: Model, view, update, Messages, subscriptions, commands...

 And also by the list of "better not to do this way":

 "The render() function should be pure", "[...] you should call super(props) [...] otherwise [...] can lead to bugs", "You should not call setState() in the constructor()", "Avoid introducing any side-effects or subscriptions in the constructor.", "Avoid copying props into state, [...] it creates bugs", "You may call setState() immediately in componentDidMount().
 It will trigger an extra rendering", "You may call setState() immediately in componentDidUpdate() but note that it must be wrapped in a condition like in the example above, or you’ll cause an infinite loop", "You should not call setState() in componentWillUnmount() because the component will never be re-rendered"